kevinhaeni/node-samba-client/README.md

 	var SambaClient = require('samba-client');

 	var client = new SambaClient({
-	  address: '//server/folder', // required
+	  address: '//server/folder', // mandatory
-	  username: 'test', // not required, defaults to guest
+	  username: 'test', // not mandatory (defaults to guest)
-	  password: 'test', // not required
+	  password: 'test', // not mandatory
-	  domain: 'WORKGROUP' // not required
+	  domain: 'WORKGROUP' // not mandatory
+	  path: 'pathToFolder' // not mandatory
+	  others: ... // not mandatory
 	});

 	// send a file